Scholarship essay - Free Essay Writing Tips at BestEssayTips.com

 What will make your essay rise above the rest?

-1. Do more research than the competition.
-When the topic involves yourself, make sure that you get the circumstantial details correct: is that castle at Lake Bled really 900 years old, and is it really on the eastern hill?
+1. Do more research and make sure that you get the circumstantial details correct: is that castle at Lake Bled really 900 years old, and is it really on the eastern hill?
 If you are writing about a personal experience, engage in some honest introspection to truly understand and account for your thoughts and feelings.
-2. Write more drafts than the competition.
-As your experience develops and your style improves, you will gain a more intuitive sense of what structure will work best, so you will not have to go through all the permutations every time.

 Writing the Essay: The Title

 In scholarship essays, the title often makes a great difference.
-A smart, catchy, relevant title marks the essay as worth reading and the essayist worth noting.
+A smart, catchy, relevant title marks the essay worth reading and the essayist worth noting.

 1. Usually it is not enough to name the subject of the essay in the title.
-It is especially important to go beyond the general theme in competitions where all contenders are responding to the same prompt.
+It is especially important to go beyond the general theme where all contenders are responding to the same prompt.
 Give, in addition, a sense of the argument of the essay.

 2. Write as specific a title as you can without going on too long or emphasizing only part of the argument.
 Remember that whatever you promise in the title it must actually come through in the essay.